Diary-hub/travelers/README.md

 # Travelers
 A Project that hopes to solve a challenge in our city and make it an interesting area.
+Based on Web and Mobile Appication

 ## The Challenge
 In Kurdistan, there are a lot of ancient places and Statues of great stories and peoples, and mainly a great part of them, no one knows about the history of it, or why it was built, this App focuses on making people acquainted with our culture and history.